9 Best Things to do in Kraków, Poland.

 When I first heard of Kraków in the early 1990s, it was mostly a base for visiting Auschwitz.
 I pictured a drab, Soviet-style city, still emerging from behind the Iron Curtain.

 I couldn’t have been more wrong.
 When I finally visited in 2024, I found a vibrant, multi-layered city packed with history, culture, and more things to do than I could fit into a 3 day visit!
-From medieval squares to Renaissance art, charming cafés to haunting reminders of the past, Kraków exceeded every expectation.
+From medieval squares to gorgeous cafés to sites that tell the story of a complex history, Kraków exceeded every expectation.

 Now Poland’s top tourist destination, Kraków is surging in popularity, with searches up 310% in 2024.
 Visit now before crowds take over—here are nine unforgettable experiences you won’t want to miss.